aevri/barrie-bear/barrie_bear.md

 were also coming.
 "Excellent" said Barrie-Bear, "it sounds as though we shall be well represented."

-Within half an hour, all who were expected had arrived, and i Barrie-Bear brought the meeting to order and began to speak.
-"I § have called you together this morning" he commenced, "because the% events of the past twentyfour hours have brought matters to some- thing of a head.
+Within half an hour, all who were expected had arrived, and Barrie-Bear brought the meeting to order and began to speak.
+"I have called you together this morning" he commenced, "because the events of the past twentyfour hours have brought matters to some- thing of a head.
 The sudden storms and floods yesterday afternoon have totally destroyed some of our homes and badly damaged others,